Agrawalyash1041/Laptop-Price-Predictor/README.md

 2) Python being installed on your pc (pip install python)
 3) Streamlit.
 To install type this in Command Prompt (python -m pip install streamlit)

-# How to Run the Web
+# How to Run on the Local Host
 ---
 step1 :- Download this Project with full zip